…Popping up like mushrooms after the rain

 And a similar principle is true with the book of Tehillim (Psalms).
 This is why we say the Tikkun HaKlali, the General Rectification.
 Every one of its 10 chapters is intentionally aligned with one of the Sefirot, and the reading of all the chapters in its particular order rectifies all the Sefirot in order – which is why it is called the General Rectification – it can fix all things.

-Similar to the way we received the words of “Baruch She’amar” that we say every morning, in addition to the instructions for assembling the holy breastplate of the Kohen Gadol, here too the message was delivered to Saba Yisrael via a note, in a wondrous, miraculous way.
+Similar to the way we received the words of “Baruch She’amar” that we recite every morning in our prayers; and in the same way we received the instruction manual for assembling the holy breastplate of the Kohen Gadol, here too the message was delivered to Saba Yisrael via a note, in a wondrous, miraculous way.

 “I am writing on behalf of a most unusual individual, Rabbi Yisrael Dov Odesser, shlita, from Israel.
 This individual is a gaon (genius) in Torah.
 I had the pleasure of recently meeting with him and was inspired by a secret document he possesses.
 Rabbi Odesser is soliciting funds to enable him to print Rabbi Nachman’s sefarim, and it is a great mitzvah to assist him in this endeavor.
 Hashem will reward all those that so assist him.”